Christmas Markets Beyond Vienna: Strasbourg, Tallinn, and Budapest with Kids

 Vienna Christmas markets are a beautiful thing.
 They will be there next year.
 But Strasbourg in 1570 invented this whole tradition, Tallinn celebrates it inside an actual medieval city wall, and Budapest does it with a thermal bath two metro stops away.
 These are the markets that change what your kids think Christmas can mean.

 Pack the mittens.
 Buy the chimney cake.
 Decorate the gingerbread cookie at the workshop.
 Stand under the lights of the Christkindelsmarik with the kids in their winter coats and breathe out fog into the air.
-That is what you came for.
+That's what you came for.

 Recommended Products